We partner with the top bus & train carriers to bring you the best deals.

 How much is a bus ticket from Rome to Milan?

-$28.64 is the average price of a bus ticket from Rome to Milan.
-Taking a bus is an affordable way to make this trip.
+$25.81 is the average price of a bus ticket from Rome to Milan.
+This is currently one of the best deals in bus travel.
 It’s easy to find a bus ticket at this price or lower when you use Wanderu to book your trip online in advance of your travel date.

 Monthly average prices

-The lowest bus ticket prices on this route can usually be found in February.
-That’s when the average price of a bus ticket is expected to be just C$39 – the lowest of the year.
+The lowest bus ticket prices on this route can usually be found in November.
+That’s when the average price of a bus ticket is expected to be just $39 – the lowest of the year.

-Alternatively, if you plan to travel from Rome to Milan in May, expect to spend more on your bus trip, as the average ticket price may surge to C$69 at that time of year.
+Alternatively, if you plan to travel from Rome to Milan in April, expect to spend more on your bus trip, as the average ticket price may surge to $57 at that time of year.
 However, if you book your trip ahead of time, you can still score a ticket at a lower price.